 Maybe this is where you are right now — struggling to overcome feelings of shame and regret from choices you wish you could go back and change.

-That’s why it feels so important to share what I’ve learned with you.
+That’s why it feels so important to share with you what I’ve learned.
 When I researched the concept of forgiving ourselves, I was a little shocked to discover it’s not in the Bible.
-I started to realize, just like we can’t accomplish salvation apart from God, we can’t bestow upon ourselves forgiveness.
+I started to realize that just like we can’t accomplish salvation apart from God, we can’t bestow forgiveness upon ourselves.
 Forgiveness starts with God.

 Often what keeps us from walking as forgiven people is the struggle with feelings of shame and regret.
 These are very heavy burdens to bear.
 In my own life, I’ve carried many burdens.
 But the weight of shame is by far the heaviest I’ve ever known.

-It’s a burden God doesn’t want any of us carrying.
+It’s a burden God doesn’t want any of us to carry.
 And I’m so thankful for these three things that eventually helped me fully receive His forgiveness and get out from underneath shame’s condemning weight:

-1. I needed to have a marked moment confessing, repenting and asking God for forgiveness.
+1. I needed to have a marked moment of confessing, repenting and asking God for forgiveness.

 Psalm 32:5 reads, “Then I acknowledged my sin to you and did not cover up my iniquity.
-I said, ‘I will confess my transgressions to the Lord.’
+I said, ‘I will confess my transgressions to the LORD.’
 And you forgave the guilt of my sin.”
-I couldn’t do this by myself, because I wanted someone, a witness, who could forever remind me I had asked for God’s forgiveness and was, therefore, forgiven.
-I also verbalized out loud that I received God’s forgiveness, so I could have a definite memory of me acknowledging His gift of mercy.
+I couldn’t do this by myself — because I wanted someone, a witness, who could forever remind me I had asked for God’s forgiveness and was therefore forgiven.
+I also verbalized out loud that I received God’s forgiveness, so I could have a definite memory of acknowledging His gift of mercy.

 2. I had to remember that shame and accusation come from the enemy.

-3. I let my experience make my heart tender.
+3. I let my experience make my heart tender and compassionate.

-Knowing what it feels like to make a terrible mistake has given me more compassion when others make terrible mistakes.
-This isn’t excusing behavior we shouldn’t do in the name of compassion.
-But at the same time, having an attitude of compassion helps us to not shame others.
+Knowing what it feels like to make a mistake gives us more compassion when others make mistakes.
+This isn’t excusing unwise behavior in the name of compassion.
+But at the same time, having an attitude of compassion helps us not to shame others.
 I don’t ever want another human to carry the awful weight of shame, and I probably would not be as sensitive to others as I am now if I hadn’t ever carried that weight myself.

-Shame and condemnation aren’t from God.
+Shame isn’t from God, and He doesn't condemn those who repent of sin.
 Confess what you’ve done.
 Ask for God’s forgiveness.
 Receive His forgiveness.
 And then walk in His freedom.
-You can live the greatest testimony of truth there is … redemption.
+You can live the greatest testimony of truth … the testimony of redemption.